-One of my favorite beaches but it could be a little too quiet for some – if you want shopping, nightlife, or trendy bars this isn’t the place for you.
-Jimbaran is minutes from the airport so makes a perfect spot for the first few days before heading off to explore the island.
+One of my favorite beaches in Bali though it could be a little too quiet for some – if you want shopping, nightlife, or trendy bars this isn’t the place for you.
+Jimbaran is minutes from the airport and makes a perfect spot for the first few days before heading off to explore the island.
 At night the beach is lined with seafood restaurants that serve some of the best food on the island.

 BUKIT PENINSULA – THE BEST HOTELS

 The 8 Best Places to Stay in the Bukit